-Documentum is enterprise content management software that provides management of content and attributes such as check-in, check-out, workflow and version management.
+Ans: Documentum is an enterprise content management software that provides management of content and attributes such as check-in, check-out, workflow, and version management.
 Documentum provides management capabilities for all types of content including business documents, images, video, e-mail, Web pages, fixed content, XML-tagged documents, etc. The core of Documentum is a repository in which the content is stored securely under compliance rules.

-Content Server is the foundation of Documentum content management system.
+Ans: Content Server is the foundation of the Documentum content management system.
 It is a multi-featured product that provides access to the data and content files that constitute a docbase.
-It stores content files, their indexes and properties in the docbase.
-So it controls the access to the docbase.
+It stores content files, their indexes, and properties in the docbase.
+So it controls access to the docbase.
 It controls the user’s access to objects in the repository by providing ACL.
-It is the core functionality that allows users to create, capture, manage, deliver and archive enterprise content.
+It is the core functionality that allows users to create, capture, manage, deliver, and archive enterprise content.

-The Business Object Framework (BOF) is a set of functionality included starting with DFC 5.1 that provides ability to hook into any of the methods in the standard DFC object interfaces
+Ans: The Business Object Framework (BOF) is a set of functionality included starting with DFC 5.1 that provides the ability to hook into any of the methods in the standard DFC object interfaces.

 Resolve a Sysobject owner name and/or ACL dynamically